 fails to attend two consecutive regular meetings of Council without good reason in the opinion of Council; or

-fails, in the opinion of Council, to discharge properly or honestly any office to which he or she has been elected or appointed.
+fails, in the opinion of Council, to discharge properly or honestly any office to which they have been elected or appointed.

-An Elected Councillor does not become disqualified from sitting on Council merely because his or her home address registered with the College ceases to be in the electoral district for which he or she was elected.
+An Elected Councillor does not become disqualified from sitting on Council merely because their home address registered with the College ceases to be in the electoral district for which they were elected.

-Subsections (25) (a) (i), (iv), (v), (vi) and (viii) shall result in automatic disqualification.
+Subsections (25) (a) (i), (iv), (v), (vi), (vi), (vii) (viii), and (ix) shall result in automatic disqualification.

-Subsections (25) (a) (ii), (iii), (vii), (ix), (x), (xi), (xii) and (xiii) shall result in a vote by Council regarding disqualification of the Councillor.
+Subsections (25) (a) (ii), (iii), (x), (xi), and (xii) shall result in a vote by Council regarding disqualification of the Councillor.

+Suspension

+If an Elected Councillor sitting on Council becomes the subject of Discipline or Fitness to Practise proceedings, they shall be suspended from sitting on Council until the matter is resolved.

 ACADEMIC COUNCILLORS

 3.2.
-(1) For the purposes of section 6 (1) (c) of the Act, two Members who are members of a faculty of physiotherapy or physical therapy of a university in Ontario shall be selected in accordance with this section to serve on Council as Academic Councillors.
+(1) For the purposes of paragraph 6 (1) (c) of the Act, two Members who are members of a faculty of physiotherapy or physical therapy of a university in Ontario shall be selected in accordance with this section to serve on Council as Academic Councillors.

 A Member is eligible to serve on Council as an Academic Councillor if: